OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

 To further support modeling the following improvements can be taken:

 1. Prune Relations: The default condition of a relation checks if the source node is present.
-1. Force Prune Relations: Ignore any assigned conditions and remove a relation if the source node is not present.
+1. Force Prune Relations: Ignore any assigned conditions and check instead if the source node is present.
+1. Prune Nodes: The default condition of a node checks if any ingoing relation is present.
+1. Force Prune Nodes: Ignore any assigned conditions and check instead if any ingoing relation is present.

 ### Check Consistency